 David Pendlebury, from Thomson Reuters, presents the impact factor.

-A tutorial created by Thomson Reuters on using Journal Citation Reports.
+A tutorial created by Clarivate Analytics on using Journal Citation Reports.

 The San Francisco Declaration on Research Assessment, DORA was written by a group of researchers and scholarly journals publishers in 2012.